DragosGorduza/DragosGorduza.github.io/_pages/about.md

   - /about.html
 ---

-Welcome !
-This is Dragos Gorduza's personal webpage.
+This is my personal & academic webpage.
 I will feature projects interests and updates.
 ======
 I am a Phd Student in the Engineering Department of the University of Oxford.
 I am working in the Oxford Man Institute of Quantitative Science.
 I am interested in Graph Machine Learning, Natural Language Processing and Social Data Science applied to finance.